Juggling the demands of life can feel like an ongoing balancing act for many people, but this is especially true for working moms.

 - Saves time and money because you don’t have to leave the house and order food at a restuarant.

-While you are eating at the table, encourage your child to discuss
+While you are eating at the table, encourage your child to discuss their day and enjoy family togetherness over your evening meal.

 Remind everyone to switch off cell phones, iPods, and any distracting gadgets.
 Lead by example so that during time spent with your family is not interfered by work